Galaxy Note 1 Update: How to Update to the Latest Android Version

 Keeping your device updated ensures you get the best performance and security.
 Happy updating!

 Go to Settings, scroll down to About phone, and tap Software information.
-You'll see the Android version listed there.
+You'll see the current Android version listed there.

 Was this page helpful?